-Alerts are another feature that help to stay on top of network security.
-On the main dashboard you are shown a breakdown of Recent Alerts which are ranked and color-coded with additional details.
+Alerts is another feature that helps you to stay on top of network security.
+On the main dashboard, you are shown a breakdown of Recent Alerts which are ranked and color-coded with additional details.
 This helps to keep you in the loop about what is happening on your network and if any devices have been left vulnerable.

-Atera offers a clearcut patch management experience that would function well within any enterprise environment.
+Atera offers a clearcut patch management experience that would function well within any enterprise environment type.
 However, the price tag makes Atera ideal for smaller organizations that want to reduce costs.
 It costs $79 (£59.95) per technician for unlimited devices.
 There is also a 30-day free trial.

 PRTG Network Monitor is widely-known as a network monitoring platform but also offers patch management capabilities as well.
 You can use this tool to check for Windows patches and other updates performed within your network.
 If a device is experiencing issues updating then you can see that through the dashboard view.

 There are also notifications to provide real-time updates on patch status.
 For example, if a patch fails then you can be sent an alert with more details.
 To use the alerts system, all you need to do is configure a sensor for the type of system that you want to monitor.
 PRTG Network Monitor uses configurable sensors to measure particular segments of your network.

 For example, there is a Windows Updates Status (PowerShell) Sensor.
 You can use this sensor to monitor the following information: time elapsed since last update, installed windows updates, missing windows updates, and hidden updates.
 All of this information is categorized by severity and shown to you with numerical and graphical meters.